-It is important to note that, for safety reasons, many of these events discourage adults from wearing costumes that cover their faces.
-Feel free to dress up, you'll need to leave masks at home to avoid scaring children unintentionally or causing unnecessary concern in general.
+For safety reasons, it's important to note that many of these events discourage adults from wearing costumes that cover their faces.
+Although you can feel free to dress up, you'll need to leave masks at home to avoid scaring children unintentionally or causing unnecessary concern in general.

 Fall Harvest Jamboree